morganpare/ecx_analytics/README.md

 # Ethiopian Coffee Exchange (ECX) Analytics Suite

 This project was designed to give a basic set of analytics tools for historical data relating to the Ethiopian Coffee Exchange.
-In particular the initial scope is to provide a proof-of-concept market price prediction API alongside a set of visualisations tool for understanding market characteristics in the past 7 years.
+The initial scope is to provide a proof-of-concept market price prediction API alongside a set of visualisations tool for understanding market characteristics in the past 7 years.

 ## Installation

-This repo is python based, so you should use whichever environment manager you prefer to install the relavent packages found in the `requirements.txt` file.
+This repo is python based, so you should use whichever environment manager you prefer to install the relevant packages found in the `requirements.txt` file.

 You should also download the relevant dataset from Kaggle Datasets here https://www.kaggle.com/khalidsultan/cdatasets .
-Create a data directory in the home directory with the following structure:
+Either run the `make_data_directory.sh` file or create a data directory in the home directory with the following structure:
 - data
   - bronze
   - silver